Report a Problem or File a Grievance

 - You may also file a grievance directly through your doctor’s office.

-For grievances related to services provided by Beacon Health Strategies, you may also file a grievance directly with Beacon by contacting 1(855) 371-8117.
+For grievances related to services provided by Beacon Health Options, you may also file a grievance directly with Beacon by contacting 1(855) 371-8117.

 If you are assigned to Kaiser Permanente as your medical group and want to file a grievance related to services provided by Kaiser, you may also file a grievance directly with Kaiser by contacting Kaiser Member Services at 1(800) 464-4000.